kp000vinay/cpp_python/docs/PARSER_STATUS_REPORT.md

 ### For F-Strings:
 **✅ Production ready!** Use with confidence for all f-string parsing needs.

+### For Async/Await:
+**✅ Production ready!** Use with confidence for all async/await parsing needs (Python 3.5+).

+### For Async Comprehensions:
+**✅ Production ready!** Use with confidence for all async comprehension parsing needs (Python 3.6+).

+### For Augmented Assignment:
+**✅ Production ready!** All 12 operators fully supported.

 ### For General Parsing:
-**⚠️ Educational use only.** Great for learning, but implement missing features before production use.
+**⚠️ Educational use + Modern async code.** Great for learning and async Python (3.5-3.6), but implement missing features (pattern matching, walrus, type annotations) before production use on all Python 3.10+ code.

 ### Next Steps:
 1. ✅ F-strings are done - no work needed
-2. Implement augmented assignment (high priority)
+2. ✅ Augmented assignment is done - no work needed
+3. ✅ Async/await is done - no work needed
+4. ✅ Async comprehensions are done - no work needed
-3. Add set literals (quick win)
+5. Add set literals (quick win)
-4. Consider async/await for modern Python support
+6. Consider walrus operator (Python 3.8+)
+7. Consider pattern matching (Python 3.10+)